tsabir/taupo-i18n-1/.github/PULL_REQUEST_TEMPLATE.md

+---
-// notify G of this pull request via mention
+notify //G of this pull request via mention --- @triune
-@triune here is a pull request
+---